Sensex Nifty scale record high

-The market breadth, indicating the overall health of the market, is strong.
-On the BSE, 1473 shares rose and 571 shares fell.
-A total of 101 shares were unchanged.
+The market breadth, indicating the overall health of the market, is positive.
+On the BSE, 1171 shares rose and 826 shares fell.
+A total of 83 shares were unchanged.

 Stocks in news: